zdurham/bamazon/README.md

 [Demo Link to Youtube](https://www.youtube.com/watch?v=p3E1MxNsCbU&feature=youtu.be)

+(for best quality, make sure to set to 720p or 1080p, otherwise the text becomes very hard to read)

 ## Customer View
 To begin the program with the customer view, type `node bamazonCustomer.js` into terminal.
 You should be presented with a table of current products and a prompt.